Everyone wants the best, but how do you define best, and which one is it? We’ll answer those questions.

 One thing I find fascinating about health insurance companies is that they are almost universally hated based on customer ratings.
 If you look at any of the big rating websites like Yelp or Google, you’ll see that the insurance companies get 1 or 2 stars.
 Except for Kaiser.

 Everybody expects health insurance to work and cover their medical expenses, so when something turns out the way you expect, we don’t see that as something that should be put into a review.

-When something goes wrong, then we feel neglected or mad so we want to lash out in some manner to hurt the insurance company.
+When something goes wrong, we feel neglected or mad so we want to lash out in some manner to hurt the insurance company.
 Leaving a scathing review is the result for many people.

 Kaiser Permanente is the exception to this rule.
 Kaiser tends to get much higher ratings.
 I think this is partly because members are encouraged to leave reviews when they are pleased.

 In general, my experience is that the customer service from each insurance company varies from one year to the next.
 It actually varies from one call to the next.

 Sometimes I’ll get someone on the phone that sounds like they don’t really care and are just going through the motions.
 What I do in that situation is politely thank them for their help, hang up, and then call back and speak to someone else.

 The second person is usually in a different frame of mind and is able to effectively help me.